Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 });
 ```

 Note that we are assigning `this` (the user document being saved) to a variable.
-The reason is that we will need to access this user doc from within the `bcrypt.hash()` method's callback (see code below). **What is another option we have at our disposal to solve this problem?**
+The reason is that we will need to access this user doc from within the `bcrypt.hash()` method's callback (see code below).

 Now let's add the code that checks if the password for this user document has been changed, and if so, salt & hash it, then assign the hash to password, replacing the cleartext version: